bainewedlock/workflowdemo/README.md

 var BK = "order.5023423499";
 await host.StartWorkflow("checkoutmail", null, BK);
 ```
+The base directory of the assets can be controlled with appsettings.json.

 ## Traceability
 We want a history of what happened, stored separately for each workflow: